therouv/Magento-DebitPayment/README.md

 This extension allows shop owners to provide the payment method "DebitPayment" to their customers.
 This includes:
 - Complete order via DebitPayment
-- Choose between DebitPayment via normal bank data or via SEPA data
+- All direct debit orders are completed with SEPA data.
-- Find the correct German bank name given by the entered routing number
+- You can choose if you just want to allow direct debit orders of if you want to generate unique mandates within Magento.
 - Save account data encrypted in database to pre-fill checkout fields on further checkouts
-- Export all DebitPayment orders as CSV file or DTAUS file
+- Export all DebitPayment orders as CSV file

 Requirements
 ------------